alwinjose682/css/README.md

 **NOTE:**

+- All CSS components like DB, Cache, Kafka etc can be run together in a single machine.
+The build is run as per the configs in the local profile
 - The build and start scripts are linux bash scripts.
-To build and run in windows, it is required to write equivalent windows scripts.
+To build and run in windows, it is required to write equivalent windows scripts
 - By default the database used is H2 DB in server mode.
 Few config changes are required to use oracle DB, like adding oracle jdbc dependency in pom
 - As of now, the H2 DB files are configured to be written to the home directory of the user: /home/<user>